 - May be helpful for pubescent or adult aged people who experience regular acne breakouts.

-- Topical application is thought to be particularly helpful for Vitamin A and Zinc.
+- Topical application may be particularly helpful for Vitamin A and Zinc.

 - All patches are made from natural and hypoallergenic materials.

-- Use Coupon Code save7 to save 7% off your purchase!
+- Use Coupon Code save5 to save 5% off your purchase!